 Please contact the team via your child's school or school nurse.

-If you or your child needs mental health advice, contact CAMHS One Stop on 0300 222 5755.
+If you or your child needs mental health advice, contact CAMHS Single Point of Access on 0300 222 5755.
 They are open 8am-8pm Monday to Friday.